BryantSteed/project-scc/scc-project-report.md

     return sccs
 ```

-I'll comentate on the section below.
+I'll commentate on the below section.
 The top level for loop here iterates a maximum of V times, but as in prepost, this is misleading because it doesn't do hardly any computation.
 In reality, it only will call explore primitive a maximum of V times if all the components are strongly connected.
 Because of this, the loop itself gets an O(V).
-In terms of this, that whole lower section would be O(V + E) becase its effetively the same as the prepost traversal.
+In terms of this, that whole lower section would be O(V + E) because its effectively the same as the prepost traversal.

 ```py